Terminal

 Dow Jones

 30 blue-chip companies.
-Druckenmiller watches industrials and transports as leading indicators of economic activity.
+Industrials and transports within the index serve as leading indicators of broader economic activity.

 VIX — Fear Index